 A group of strangers wake up inside a giant contraption.
 Each one of them possesses a unique characteristic or skill that can aid the group in their plight to try and escape the mechanism.
 But they must be weary, as many of the rooms within the cube are laden with traps and other deterrents.
 They will have to learn to work together if any of them is going to escape the cube alive.

-Natali relies heavily on the film’s haunting score and the interactions between the characters to build tension.
-The score sounds like it consists of an audio recording of the chants of an extremist cult.
-It is very unnerving.
-The characters are at one another throats within no time and that helps set the tone.
-Natali takes a simplistic approach to the entire filmmaking process.
+Working with a minimal budget, Natali relies heavily on the film’s haunting score and the interactions between the characters to build tension rather than grandiose and costly effects.
+The score sounds like an audio recording of the chants of an extremist cult.
+It’s very unnerving.
 The eerie qualities of the score and the characters constant attacks on one another keep the audience from ever feeling too comfortable at any point.

-Keeping with the minimalist approach, Natali makes clever use of the confined space in which the film takes place.
-The viewer begins to feel the claustrophobic sensation that is being experienced by the cast and that’s thanks to Natali’s simplistic but highly effective cinematography.
-It begins to feel like the rooms are closing in on the cast and that sensation translates to the audience.
+Keeping with the minimalistic approach, Natali makes clever use of the confined space in which the film takes place.
+The viewer quickly begins to feel the claustrophobic sensation that is being experienced by the cast and that’s thanks to the film’s highly effective cinematography.
+It begins to feel like the rooms are closing in on the cast and that sensation seamlessly translates to the audience.

-The biggest problem with Cube is the acting.
+My only real complaint with Cube is the acting.
 The performers all vacillate between entirely believable portrayals of their character and overselling it a bit.
 When they are good, they are very good but there are just as many instances where the acting leaves something to be desired.
-Natali successfully invokes emotion in his cast but there are instances where each of the characters takes his or her performance up to a level well beyond where it needs to be.

 The effects are a mixture of practical and CGI.
-The scene at the very beginning of the film where a character is cut into cubes still looks fairly good almost twenty years later.
-Though this effect is almost certainly computer generated, it looks good.
-On the other hand, there are some effects that are very noticeably CG and don’t hold up as well.
-As a whole, the majority of the FX are on point.
+The scene at the very beginning of the flick where a character is cut into cubes still looks fairly good after all these years.
+Though the sequence is computer generated, it’s well done.
+On the other hand, there are some CG effects that don’t hold up quite as well.
+The majority of the FX are on point.
 And any shortcomings are outweighed by the quality of the effects that do stand the test of time.

 Cube is a clever blend of science fiction and horror.
 It is a testament to what a passionate filmmaker can do with limited means.
 It is a must see film for horror and sci-fi fans.